patriciacrestani/aircraft-scheduling-angular/README.md

 The app lets the user edit the rotation freely but enforces the following rules:

-- All aircrafts must be on the ground at midnight.
+- All aircrafts must be on the ground by midnight.
 - The minimum time between the end of a flight and the beginning of the next one is 20 minutes.
 - Aircrafts cannot "teleport" and cannot move without operating a flight.